core

 def openai_chat(msgs: list)->tuple:

-"call the openai chat completions endpoint with `msgs`."
+"call the openai chat responses endpoint with `msgs`."

 Let’s double check that mk_msg still works with our simple text example from before.